|

 in effect?
 Try making more funds available to the program and educating

 the public about the need to spay/neuter their pets.
+Educate about dog behavior.
+A breakdown in communications

 between dog and human can have serious consequences for both parties.